An entropy-optimal path to humble AI: Results

-\paragraph{Benchmark 2} Similar results can be observed in the second synthetic benchmark, consisting of a collection of points distributed along randomly rotated rings in a $D$-dimensional hypercube.
-Results are shown in Figure \ref{fig:synthetic}(M-O) for lower dimensionality (D=50) and Figure \ref{fig:synthetic}(P-R) for higher dimensionality (D=300) of the synthetic datasets.
+\paragraph{Benchmark 2} Similar results can be observed in the second synthetic benchmark, consisting of a collection of points distributed along randomly rotated rings in a $D$-dimensional hypercube (Figure~\ref{fig:synthetic_b}E).
+We illustrate in Figure~\ref{fig:synthetic_b}(F-H) the results obtained on a lower dimensionality (D=50) version of the problem and in Figure~\ref{fig:synthetic_b}(I-M) those on a higher dimensionality one (D=300).
 In this example, all methods effectively solve simple problems, especially in the lower dimensionality case (D=50).
 However, NNs show signs of struggle, as illustrated by the strong decrease in accuracy under more challenging conditions.
 EON consistently outperforms competitors by producing models that closely approach the Kolmogorov Complexity of the tasks.
 Moreover, EON's training and evaluation times remain competitive with other methods.

-When the problem involves larger dimensionality, as shown in Figure \ref{fig:synthetic}P-R, the situation changes significantly.
+When the problem involves larger dimensionality, as shown in Figure~\ref{fig:synthetic_b}I-M, the situation changes significantly.
 Under these conditions, NNs fail to generalize their performance to the test data.
 Similarly, RF/GB models also exhibit poorer outcomes compared to the lower dimensionality setting, though to a lesser extent.
 The training and evaluation time for EON remains comparable to that of NNs and RF/GB models.
 However, EON maintains its accuracy even for more complex problems and approaches closely the Kolmogorov complexity of the problems.
 TabPFN shows a decrease in performance only under the most extreme conditions, but with higher cost and model size.